bgohrani/Recurrent_Neural_Networks/README.md

 - Building the Encoder and Decoder architecture, as well as the sequence-to-sequence class to call them as required.
 - Initializing weights, setting up the training and evaluation function and training the model.

 Note: This work is greatly inspired by _Ben Trevett's_ tutorials on implementing a few sequence-to-sequence (seq2seq) models with PyTorch and TorchText.
 You can check out the repository [here](https://github.com/bentrevett/pytorch-seq2seq).
-The training and testing data have been attached in the repository.
+The training and testing data I've used has been attached in the repository here.

+**Project_Encoder_Decoder_Batched** Notebook:
+Often when we work with Neural Networks, we can make use of their full potential and the enormous power of vectorization to speed up the training process.
+We also know that this technique is very popular when working with FeedForward Neural Networks.
+The same can also be done with RNNs.
+However, we face a challenge while doing so.
+The whole concept of RNNs is needed since we deal with variable length data.
+How do we then, send it in the form of batches?
+Some preprocessing is needed while doing so.
+The approach that we have used here is that we send sequences which are of the same length as a single batch.
+The lengths may vary across batches but remain constant within a batch.
+Using this method, I have recreated my project by implementing batching for the transliteration task.
+The entire notebook remains the same, except for the training function, where the idea is implemented.